choueric/cmdmux/README.md

 The first way can be implemented by the `flag` package of Golang, and the second this package.

+The package can:
+1. Build a terminal programme with various commands easily.
+2. Generate a shell completion file (Now only for bash) !

 # Usage

+## Build command line

 Below is a simple example: